gordonmurray/php_jobs_on_reddit/readme.md

 3. Update the email.settings.yml file with your own email host, port, username and password so the application can send emails to you.

+4. Update /src/opportunity.php with the email addresses to send and receive from

-4. Schedule the application to run often
+5. Schedule the application to run often

-5. (Optional) You can change some keywords to watch out for in the $search_keywords variable in the /src/opportunity.php file
+6. (Optional) You can change some keywords to watch out for in the $search_keywords variable in the /src/opportunity.php file

 #### Example Cron usage:
 ```